 Luxury treehouses in Tennessee

 You might just be shocked at the level of pampering it's possible to get in a treehouse stay.
 Plush interiors laced with hearty Dixieland charm merge with marble-clad bathrooms with walk-in showers in some places.
-Then there are the al fresco spaces – big decks with BBQ grills and even the occasional hot tub thrown in.
+Then there are the al fresco spaces—big decks with barbecue grills and even the occasional hot tub.

 Adventure-ready treehouses in Tennessee

 If treehouses in Tennessee are great at one thing, it's putting you in the midst of some of the wilder corners of the state.
-Adrenaline-pumping adventures are right on the doorstep.
-Whether that's rafting sessions on the gushing Pigeon River, a hike to the tops of Clingmans Dome, or spelunking through the dank Raccoon Mountain Caverns.
+Adrenaline-pumping adventures are right on the doorstep, whether that's rafting sessions on the gushing Pigeon River, a hike to the top of Clingmans Dome, or spelunking through the dank Raccoon Mountain Caverns.